usefulsensors/tiny_code_reader_docs/README.md

 The model runs about five times a second.
 The latency is approximately the time to perform one model iteration, so roughly 200 milliseconds.
-There's no pin raised raised when a QR code is found, so you will need to keep polling to catch recognitions.
+There's no pin raised when a QR code is found, so you will need to keep polling to catch recognitions.

 This version of the board requires 3.3V input, and consumes about 100 milliwatts